DEMENT-Model/DEMENT/README.md

 Instructions to get started

 The current set of files is configured to run in batch mode, for example on a computer cluster, but you can also run in batch mode on your desktop computer from the command line.

 1) Download all of the files into the same directory.

 2) Create a subdirectory called "params".

 3) Move the "params1.txt" file into the params subdirectory.

 4) Modify any parameter values you wish (parameter descriptions are in "ParamDescription.txt").

 5) Open a terminal or command prompt in the directory you created with the model files.

 6) At the prompt, type (without the quotes): "Rscript --no-restore DEMENTBatch.R 000000000000 1".

+The program will create a directory called "outputs" where graphical outputs and the R workspace will be saved.
+The command line arguments are used to seed the random number generator and locate the correct parameter file.
+For example, in the shell script "DEMENT.ge", I generate a 12-character timestamp (YYMMDDHHMMSS) to which an integer is added to seed the random number generator in the model.
+The integer (second command line argument) is just the task number from the Grid Engine scheduler and is also used to match up a specific model run with the parameter file.
+If you want to seed the random number generator with a specific value (to replicate a run for instance), then change the "set.seed" parameter to 1 in the parameter file.
+This will override the first command line argument.
+The second command line argument must match the integer in your "paramsXX.txt" filename.